RaiMan/SikuliX-2014/README.md

 If you intend to compile and build the modules after having downloaded this repo, you need a valid Maven 3 installation and for editing, testing and integration some IDE, that is enabled for working with Maven projects. <br />(I myself use NetBeans 7.4, which supports Maven by default)

 **Take care** Even if you only want to work on one of the modules (e.g. API), the modules should not be moved around, but stay in the structure of the downloaded repo.
-Each module depends on the parent POM in the root and the ready-to-use-jar-production POMs and additionally on the assembly descriptors plain.xml and complete.xml.
+Each module depends on the parent POM in the root as well as the ready-to-use-jar-production POMs, that additionally depend on the assembly descriptors plain.xml and complete.xml.

 **--- Mandatory first step**